Seriously Amazing Swedish Meatballs in Brown Gravy

 I’ll just stay here in my sweat pants and drown my twenty-something self in a vat of the most comforting comfort food known to man.

-At least these Swedish meatballs are super easy to make and they’re also possibly the best thing to come out of my kitchen, ever.
+and they’re also possibly the best thing to come out of my kitchen, ever.
 That’s not saying I don’t love most of the food I share with you here on LSJ.
 It just means that this kinda recipe holds a big place in my heart.
 Perfectly browned little nuggets that are tender and juicy on the inside.
 Isn’t it amazing how many different ways there are to serve up meatballs?
 I’d have to say, my favorite is when they’re snuggled in a tangy, creamy and rich gravy that’s so good you’ll wanna bathe in it.

-Let me break it down for you.
-First, let’s talk about the meatballs.
 In terms of flavor we’re using onions and a few spices.
 Keepin’ it simple yet flavorful.
 To make sure the onions don’t add too much additional moisture to the meatballs, we’re sautéing them in a little bit of butter to cook off some of that liquid.
 The spices used for my swedish meatballs are just a hint of nutmeg, allspice, salt and pepper.
 Nutmeg and all spice are the heart and soul of a good swedish meatball recipe.

 Now for that texture and moisture.
 I’m using an age-old trick to keep these meatballs nice and tender.
 This is something I learned from my mom and she from hers.
 You can never go wrong with a tip that’s been passed for generations.
 All you need is a couple slices of bread soaked in a 3 tablespoons of milk for a few minutes and friends, i’m telling you, not a dry meatball in sight.
 The onions that we sautéed also add moisture but just enough.

 Too much moisture in a meatball is a BAD thing.